tonymm81/table_project/README.md

 There is new file motorcontrol.py.
 There we measure table distance and controlling the table motor

 this version is tested, so next plan is to make for loop where we compare the table distance and wlan devices state between old and new json value.

+i make a for loop what compares new and saved json value.
+This how we can set the device the same state